Stimulate your students with these 10+ creative self assessment ideas

 Here, the students pair up and ask some questions about the lesson material to their fellow student.
 These questions aren’t content questions.
 The questions have to make the other student reflect on himself, how he did, if he understood everything or what he could do better.

-This self assessment example is not the most creative one, but it’s used more than the other self assessment strategies.
+This way to assess student learning is not the most creative one, but it’s used more than the other self assessment strategies.
 It’s effective and easy to carry out in the classroom.

 So these were the ideas I found creative enough to share with you.
-It’s definitely something else than those boring question surveys and worksheets.
+These classroom assessment techniques are definitely something else than those boring question surveys and worksheets.
 I hope you like it!

 I’ve made some of these examples with BookWidgets.
 If you’re interested in making interactive exercises for in the classroom, you can start here for free: